DataDog/dd-sdk-android/dd-sdk-android/README.md

     logger.addTag("android")
 ```

-You can remove tags from a specific logger as follow:
+You can remove tags from a specific logger as follows:

 ```kotlin
     // This will remove any tag starting with "build_type:"